How To Respond To An Apology Email From A Coworker – 8 Tips

 2. Talk To Them In Person:

-“I know it was an accident, but I still need to talk to you about it.”
+“Even though it was an accident, I’d still like to talk to you about it.”

 What To Avoid When Responding To An Apology Email From A Coworker